 Ryan’s birth and chances of survival were so dire that the only way the physicians could bring him forth was through suction, after which he was given both bags and mask ventilation, all to no avail.
 Doctors immediately intubating him and utilising continuous pressure ventilation; still, there was no response.
 The doctors took it a step further by performing a cardiac compression on him, together with a dose of adrenaline, but Ryan remains unresponsive to all medical efforts and his health continues to defy every attempt made to keep him alive.

 Not to be undone by such a rare predicament, the doctors went ahead to insert Umbilical Venous Catheter with another two doses of Adrenaline, then followed by a chest compression, and for the first time, Ryan’s heart rate responded with a gasp of breath that ranges 25 minutes old.

 God’s hand by my side

-Looking back now, I felt relieved and lucky to have had such a wonderful and dedicated team of doctors, specialist and nurses who (with God’s hand by my side) fought resiliently to revive the child.
+Looking back now, I felt relieved and lucky to have had such a wonderful and dedicated team of doctors, specialist and nurses who fought resiliently to revive my child.

 There is no greater pain than seeing my newborn baby heavily hooked up to machines and struggling hard to breathe.
-I was forced to ask myself, “What has he done to deserve all this?”
-It was a life-shattering ordeal and I was completely broken from the inside to the outside, with rivers of tears flowing down my helpless cheeks.
+I asked myself, “What has he done to deserve all this?”
+It was life-shattering and I was completely broken.

 As I lay back on my hospital bed, feeling bewildered and worn out, that innate spiritual personality was awoken, and for the first time while in the hospital, I called out to God for help.
 I summoned the courage and prayed earnestly for my child every second, and every minute I could.
 As a spiritually minded person, I believe in Karma, I have faith in God.